 Removal from the Landmark and other lender panels: Why they do it and how to get reinstated

-• Persistent delays in registering a charge on behalf of Landmark Delays or failure to register the Landmark charge may result in referral to external lawyers of Landmark to complete outstanding requirements.
+• Recurring delays in registering security on behalf of Landmark Delays or failure to register the Landmark charge may result in referral to external lawyers of Landmark to complete outstanding requirements.

 • Landmark may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.